Hypoxic Conditioning for Altitude: Peer-Reviewed Research | Uphill Athlete

-This list will expand as more research is published and we learn of studies we weren’t initially aware of.
-If you have a public, peer-reviewed study that is relevant to this topic, please email us at coach@uphillathlete.com.
-Upon review, we will add it to this resource page.
+If you are aware of a public, peer-reviewed study relevant to this topic that is not listed here, please email us at coach@uphillathlete.com.
+Upon review, we will add it to this resource.

 Normobaric Hypoxic Tent Research: List of Journal Articles